Placeholder-Software/wasmbox/docs/reference/code/engineconfig.md

 ### `GetEngine()`

 Get the wasmtime `Engine` instance for the current configuration.
+Wasmbox keeps a cache of all `Engine` objects with the same configuration.

 :::warning